RoeeAsras1/QA-Final-Project/README.md

 # Final Project – QA Automation and API Testing

 This project was created as part of the QA Automation course.
 It combines both manual and automated testing of the [Atid.Store](https://atid.store) e-commerce website, along with API testing of the Grocery Store API.

 ## Project Includes

 - ✅ Manual API Test Case – Adding a product to a cart
 - ✅ Selenium automation test for the "Contact Us" form on the website
+- ✅ Selenium automation test for Store module – adding "Black Hoodie" to cart
 - ✅ STD document with manual test design for selected modules
 - ✅ Postman execution of API test (with attached screenshot)